When Lanczos Iterations Generate Symmetric Quadrature Nodes?: Introduction

 where quadrature nodes $\{ \theta_k\}_{k=1}^m$ are the eigenvalues of the tridiagonal Jacobi matrix produced in the Lanczos iteration \cite{L50}, and the quadrature weights are the squares of the first element of each eigenvector of the Jacobi matrix.
-Such a Gauss quadrature rule based on the Lanczos method (named Lanczos quadrature method) plays a central role in estimating quadratic forms involving matrix functions
+Such a Gauss quadrature rule based on the Lanczos method (or Lanczos quadrature method) plays a central role in estimating quadratic forms involving matrix functions

 where $A$ is a symmetric matrix, $\boldsymbol{u}$ is a vector, see \cite{GS94,GM94} or the following sessions for more details.
-The utilization of this method was previously employed in the analysis of iterative methods \cite{F92,M97,BG99,CGR99} \cite[p.195]{M99} and the finite element method \cite{R92}.
-Bai, Golub, and Fahey applied such a method within the realm of Quantum Chromodynamics (QCD) \cite{BFG96}, and increasing more applications are emerging.
-Notably, it can be used to measure the centrality of complex networks.
-For instance, subgraph centrality can be quantified as $\boldsymbol{e}_i^T e^{\beta A} \boldsymbol{e}_i$ \cite{ER05}, while resolvent-based subgraph centrality is associated with $\boldsymbol{e}_i^T(I - \alpha A)^{-1} \boldsymbol{e}_i$ \cite{EH10}.
-Fast computing such centrality is imperative in practical scenarios such as urban public transport \cite{BS21,BS22}.
+This method was previously used in the analysis of iterative methods \cite{F92,M97,BG99,CGR99} \cite[p.195]{M99} and the finite element method \cite{R92}.
+Bai, Golub and Fahey applied this method within the realm of Quantum Chromodynamics (QCD) \cite{BFG96}, and increasing more applications are emerging.
+In particular, it can be used to measure the centrality of complex networks.
+For example, subgraph centrality can be quantified as $\boldsymbol{e}_i^T e^{\beta A} \boldsymbol{e}_i$ \cite{ER05}, while resolvent-based subgraph centrality is associated with $\boldsymbol{e}_i^T(I - \alpha A)^{-1} \boldsymbol{e}_i$ \cite{EH10}.
+Fast computing such centrality is important in practical scenarios such as urban public transport \cite{BS21,BS22}.
 In genomics, statisticians often require approximations of the distribution of quadratic forms \eqref{eq:GQ} with normal distributed vectors \cite{LBPNR18,CL19,BQF}.
-In Gaussian process regression, hyperparameter optimization is achieved through the maximization of a likelihood function, which necessitates the estimation of quadratic forms \eqref{eq:GQ} \cite{CZNZ20,SA22,zhu18,zhu19,zhu20}.
+In Gaussian process regression, hyperparameter optimization is achieved through maximization of a likelihood function, which requires the estimation of quadratic forms \eqref{eq:GQ} \cite{DE17,zhu18,SA22}.
 The Lanczos quadrature method offers effective computational means for accurately computing these quantities.
-Furthermore, this method can be integrated into Krylov-spectral methods for solving time-dependent partial differential equations \cite{L05,L07}.
+Furthermore, this method can be integrated into Krylov spectral methods to solve time-dependent partial differential equations \cite{L05,L07}.